-OPPO Renews Partnership With UEFA For The Next Three Seasons
+OPPO Renews Partnership with UEFA for the Next Three Seasons

-MADRID, SPAIN - media OutReach Newswire - 6 September 2024 - OPPO has announced that it has renewed its partnership with the Union of European football Associations (UEFA) for the next three seasons, covering multiple UEFA competitions including the UEFA Champions League, UEFA Super Cup, UEFA Futsal Champions League finals and the UEFA Youth League finals.
-Building on the partnership of the previous two seasons, OPPO will continue to leverage its cutting-edge technologies across smartphones, headphones and smartwatches to connect fans closer to the football match and deliver exceptional viewing experiences in collaboration with UEFA.
+(MENAFNEditorial) Doha, Qatar, September 6, 2024— OPPO has announced that it has renewed its partnership with the Union of European Football Associations (UEFA) for the next three seasons, covering multiple UEFA competitions including the UEFA Champions League, UEFA Super Cup, UEFA Futsal Champions League finals and the UEFA Youth League finals.
+Building on the partnership of the previous two seasons, OPPO will continue to leverage its cutting-edge technologies across smartphones, headphones, and smartwatches to connect fans closer to the football match and deliver exceptional viewing experiences in collaboration with UEFA.

 OPPO and UEFA celebrate partnership renewal